NethServer/ns8-mail/rspamd/README.md

 - `RSPAMD_instance` Rspamd instance name, required for syslog identity field and used for authentication on the controller HTTP service
 - `RSPAMD_adminpw` Password of user `admin` on HTTP port 11334
+- `RSPAMD_spamtpw` Password of user `spamt`, used to access spam training endpoints on HTTP port 11334
 - `RSPAMD_dkim_selector` The name of the default DKIM selector; the default value is `default`, which is compatible with NS7 to ease the migration of existing mail servers.